ase1997/Terrain-Identification-from-Time-Series-Data/README.md

   - Anaconda on Windows 10 Education -> Jupyter Notebook

 ## About the Repo.
   - This repository has a Jupyter notebook that contains the code for the entire project and decision matrices for training/validation.
 The general approach is to preprocess data, feed preprocessed data into an LSTM model (3 layers), and postprocess the prediction data.
-LSTM is chosen due to its ability to work well with time-series data.
+LSTM is chosen due to its ability to work well with time-series data

 ## Authors
 Larry Turner.
 Duy Nguyen.
 Khoa Do.
 All Rights Reserved.